Catch the wax from your candles with these pretty painted candle holders!

 Acrylic craft paint in lavender, eggplant, and my favorite gold

-1. First, roll our your clay to about a 1/4″ thickness with a rolling pin and cut a circle the size you want your candle holder to be.2.
-Use a damp fingertip to smooth the edges and top.
-Then let your clay sit for between 15 minutes to a half an hour.
-It starts out a little too wet and you need it dry just slightly so it will hold its shape better.
+1. First, roll our your clay to about a 1/4″ thickness with a rolling pin and cut a circle the size you want your candle holder to be.

 3. Then press your candle into the center.
 With mine, the edges rose up on their own when I pressed the candle in, but you may need to gently shape the candle holder yourself.
 Make sure the bottom of the candle holder is nice and flat and sturdy.
 Seriously, you don’t want these to wobble.